 Let me back up a moment.

-Keto diets are extremely low in carbs (often defined as 50g or lower) and necessitate a very high fat intake (60% or higher).
+Keto diets are extremely low in carbs (often 50g or lower) and necessitate a very high fat intake (60% or higher).
 It’s no surprise that when you give someone a ruleset like this, they tend to lose weight. — You’ve just told them that they can’t eat most of their favorite foods.
 It is fucking crazy hard to stick to.

 People say that keto is superior for fat loss.
 It’s not.
 Studies consistently show that when calorie intake is equated, fat loss is the same.

 Keto diets give the illusion that they work like magic because people lose a lot of weight in the first week or two.
 This is mostly water and muscle glycogen (1 g of carbohydrate intake brings with it 3–4 g of water when it is stored), and gut content losses (there’s less food in the gut because carbohydrate, especially fiber intake, is lower).